mikra01/nimodpi/README.md

 sysdba for the connecting user.

 ### demo
-before running, adjust  "/demo/democredentials.nim" (login and connection_string) for the database you like to connect to.
+before running the demo, adjust  "/demo/democredentials.nim" (login and connection_string) for the database you like to connect to.
 No ddl is executed.

-run the raw ODPI-C demo with "nimble demo". run the nim demo with "nimble db_oracle".
+run the raw ODPI-C demo with "nimble demo".

+run the nim demo with "nimble db_oracle". this demo executes some DDL and performs a cleanup.

 ### Todo
 direct bindings almost completed except SODA;